 Ready to dive in and learn more?
 Let's get started.

 industry outlook in numbers

-Demand for HR professionals has grown dramatically in recent years, and that's not expected to recede in 2020.
+Demand for HR professionals has grown dramatically in recent years, and that's not expected to recede in the years to come.
 In fact, the U.S. Bureau of Labor Statistics (BLS) forecasts that the need for certain roles in human resources is poised to grow up to 10 percent by 2028.